Easy Cranberry Compote

 - Mason jars: Ideal for storing and serving homemade sauces

-Store the cranberry sauce in an airtight container in the fridge, where it will stay fresh for at least a week.
+Store the cranberry compote in an airtight container in the fridge, where it will stay fresh for at least a week.
 The tangy, bright flavors get even better with time, so feel free to make it a few days ahead.

 And that’s all it takes to make a delicious, homemade cranberry sauce that’s sure to shine on your Thanksgiving table.